Kaynato/DaoEsolang/README.txt

 TO RUN:

-	Add this directory to your %path to be able to call dao from anywhere.
-	Use cmd and cd to this directory.
+	Put dao.exe in your path.

-	Use dao to run.
+	Use dao from the command line.